 Dog vision and ultraviolet light

-One big advantage your dog has over you in the vision department, especially if you like to take her to raves (which we suggest you don’t: the loud music is really too much for your dog!), is that she can see some ultraviolet rays.
+One big advantage dogs have over you in the vision department, is that they can see some ultraviolet rays.

-That means she can see some light waves close to the ‘black light’ patterns without a special lamp.
-Maybe she can even see through different layers of a painting.
-They say that dogs can smell cancer, so maybe they should start identifying forgeries, too?
+That means they can see some light waves close to the ‘black light’ patterns without a special lamp.
+Maybe they can even see through different layers of a painting.
+It seems that dogs can smell cancer, so maybe they should start identifying forgeries, too?

-The night sky must be a treat for your dog.
-She should be able to see through all that light pollution to a lot more stars than us.
-Although the stars must probably be pretty blurry to her.
+The night sky must be a treat for dogs.
+They should be able to see through all that light pollution and therefore see a lot more stars than us.
+Although the stars must probably be pretty blurry to them.

-On the downside, dogs can see pee-stains, dandruff, and lint more clearly that humans can.
-What they plan to do with all this information is not known (probably look for treats).
+On the downside (for us), dogs can see pee-stains, dandruff, and lint more clearly that humans can.

 Your dog’s vision and farts